nandk4552/task-3-LGMVIP-register-display-users/README.md

-# task-3-LGMVIP-register-display-users
+#LetsGrow Virtual Web Developement Internship Program May 2023
+#TASK 3 INTERMEDIATE LEVEL TASK
+#CREATE A REGISTRATION FORM WHOSE DATA DISPLAY IN SAME PAGE  USING HTML, CSS & JS OR REACT JS

-##Website is live on: https://enrollmate.netlify.app/
+Website is live on: https://enrollmate.netlify.app/

+Technologies used:
+1) ReactJs
+2) Bootstrap